Australian cricket team in the West Indies in 1983–84: Australian squad

 The selection of the side was generally uncontroversial – all the players had been in good form over the Australian summer, and those that did not play test cricket had played one day games for Australia.
 Smith toured Sri Lanka while Ritchie had played three tests in Pakistan.

 Western Australian all rounder Ken MacLeay had been thought a possible tourist but his form had fallen away during the summer.
 Spinner Murray Bennett was considered unlucky to not be picked, having been in the Australian squad against Pakistan that summer.
 Jeff Thomson was overlooked despite an excellent domestic season.

 Former test bowler turned journalist Bill O'Reilly thought Bob Holland, then Australia's leading leg spinner, should have been taken because of the success of leg spinners on West Indian wickets.
 Holland had a better domestic record than Matthews that summer but was not as skilled with the bat.
 (The bowling of Bennett and Holland would later deliver Australia a rare test victory over the West Indies the subsequent Australian summer.)

 Ian Chappell thought Australia's selectors should have gambled on a leg spinner, Peter Sleep, instead of Tom Hogan.

 David Hookes had not played for the Australian test side for a while but was in the one day team and had toured the West Indies before, and his experience was thought to be useful considering the retirements of Chappell, Lillee and Marsh.

 Roger Woolley, the first choice wicketkeeper, was the first Tasmanian based player to be picked for Australia since Laurie Nash in 1931.
 Rod Marsh had been Australia's wicketkeeper since the 1970–71 summer, so Woolley had the chance to establish himself in that role long term.
-His main rival for the position had been New South Wale's Steve Rixon.
+His main rival for the position had been New South Wales' Steve Rixon.
 Australian selectors had indicated their preference for Woolley by sending him on the tour to Sri Lanka in 1983, and he had scored 532 first class runs at an average of 44.5 that summer.
 Woolley:

 For the next three months I've a job to do as a batsman keeper.
 That's all I'm thinking about for the time being....
 I was worried about Queenslander Ray Phillips this season – he had taken a lot of catches and I hadn't.
 Strangely, we were not getting wickets that way and my tally, along with the other Tasmanian fieldmen, was down.
 But 1 felt the Sri Lankan tour has brought me along and my batting was improving with the responsibility of being Sheffield Shield captain.

 The "comeback story" of the Australian squad was bowler Terry Alderman, who had damaged his shoulder in November 1982 while tackling a spectator who had charged on to the ground.